The new Executive Committee took office on March 19th, 2020.

-Maria is the newest of six Soroptimist International U.N.
-Representatives, having joined the team in March of 2019.
+Maria is one of six Soroptimist International U.N.
+Representatives, joining the team in March of 2019.
 Originally from Montevideo, Uruguay, in 2018 Maria moved to New York City from Norfolk, Virginia, where she had taught International Politics and directed the Model United Nations Program at Old Dominion University for 23 years.
 She also worked in the local chapter of Virginia Organizing as a Human Rights and Comprehensive Immigration Reform advocate for five years (2010-2015), and was the co-chair of the policy committee for the American Association of University Women (Virginia Beach branch) for 2017-18, focusing on Immigration, Human Trafficking, and Equal pay issues.
 Maria is fluent in English, Spanish and French.
 As SI UN Representative Maria focuses on Social Development and has been active in the Working Group to End Homelessness.

 Monica Jahangir-Chowdhury, International Movement ATD Fourth World